-Our engagement can be further improved by opening our hearts and minds and by making spaces in IPBES where Indigenous Peoples and Local Communities' contributions can be more fully applied, through the use of indigenous languages, values, and holistic methodologies fostering healthy relationships between humans and our natural world.
+Our engagement can be further improved by opening our hearts and minds and by making spaces in IPBES where Indigenous Peoples and Local Communities' contributions can be more fully applied, through the use of Indigenous scholarship, languages, values, and holistic methodologies fostering healthy relationships between humans and our natural world.

 We need better support for Indigenous participation, including funding support.

-Given that this is the UN Decade of Indigenous Languages, IPBES needs to recognise the limitations inherent in the use of non-indigenous languages to express indigenous and local knowledge, values and customs.
-English, for example, as a language does not fully capture the knowledge and relationships embodied in local languages.
+Given that this is the UN Decade of Indigenous Languages, IPBES needs to recognise the limitations inherent in the use of non-indigenous languages to express Indigenous and local knowledge, values and customs.
+For example, English as a language does not fully capture the knowledge and relationships embodied in local languages.